SpaghetMeNot/normalmagic/docs/normal_tools/smooth_normals.md

     Smooth and/or completely flatten normal islands.

 - ![mix_point_normals](../assets/smooth/mix_point_normals.gif)
-    Mix smoothed point normals for a cheap SSS shading.
+    Mix smoothed point normals for a unique effect (cheap SSS shading).
 </div>

 ## Options

+- **Normal Domain.** Whether normals are stored on points (smooth) or face corners (allows sharp edges).
+- **Keep Sharp.** Keep edges marked as sharp when normals are on face corners.

 ### Smoothed Proxy Mesh
-Generate a smoothed version of the mesh to copy normals from.
+Generate a smoothed version of the mesh to transfer normals from.
 The mesh is split on sharp edges before smoothing, you can preview this mesh from the debug panel.

 ![smoothed_proxy](../assets/smooth/smoothed_proxy.gif){width=256}